davemus/users-management/TIMELOG.md

 * 40 minutes were spent on initial setup of json-server
 * 1 hour 10 minutes were spent on creating service for handling api requests
 * 25 minutes were spent on playing with spinner.
 Will take long break now
+* 40 minutes for use json server in our components